cortes-ciriano-lab/TelFusDetector/README.md

 - File with the TF rates.
 If `--variables` provided, TF rates for each group.

-# License
+## License
 **TelFusDetector is free for academic use only.** If you are not a member of a public funded academic and/or education and/or research institution you must obtain a commercial license from EMBL Enterprise Management GmbH (EMBLEM); please email EMBLEM (info@embl-em.de).

-# Contact
+## Contact
-If you have any comments or suggestions please raise an issue or contact us:
+If you have any comments or suggestions, please raise an issue or contact us:
-Francesc Muyas: fmuyas@ebi.ac.uk
+- Francesc Muyas: fmuyas@ebi.ac.uk
-Isidro Cortes-Ciriano: icortes@ebi.ac.uk
+- Isidro Cortes-Ciriano: icortes@ebi.ac.uk